Cognitive bias mitigation: Machine learning

 Machine learning, a branch of artificial intelligence, has been used to investigate human learning and decision making.
 One technique particularly applicable to cognitive bias mitigation is neural network learning and choice selection, an approach inspired by the imagined structure and function of actual biological neural networks in the human brain.
 The multilayer, cross-connected signal collection and propagation structure typical of neural network models, where weights govern the contribution of signals to each connection, allow very small models to perform rather complex decision-making tasks at high fidelity.
 In principle, such models are capable of modeling decision making that takes account of human needs and motivations within social contexts, and suggest their consideration in a theory and practice of cognitive bias mitigation.
-Challenges to realizing this potential: accumulating the considerable amount of appropriate real world 'training sets' for the neural network portion of such models; characterizing real-life decision-making situations and outcomes so as to drive models effectively; and the lack of direct mapping from a neural network's internal structure to components of the human reasoning mechanism.
+Challenges to realizing this potential: accumulating the considerable amount of appropriate real world "training sets" for the neural network portion of such models; characterizing real-life decision-making situations and outcomes so as to drive models effectively; and the lack of direct mapping from a neural network's internal structure to components of the human reasoning mechanism.

 Software engineering

-This discipline, though not focused on improving human reasoning outcomes as an end goal, is one in which the need for such improvement has been explicitly recognized, though the term "cognitive bias mitigation" is not universally used.

-One study identifies specific steps to counter the effects of confirmation bias in certain phases of the software engineering lifecycle.

-Another study takes a step back from focussing on cognitive biases and describes a framework for identifying "Performance Norms", criteria by which reasoning outcomes are judged correct or incorrect, so as to determine when cognitive bias mitigation is required, to guide identification of the biases that may be 'in play' in a real-world situation, and subsequently to prescribe their mitigations.
+This discipline, though not focused on improving human reasoning outcomes as an end goal, is one in which the need for such improvement has been explicitly recognized, although the term "cognitive bias mitigation" is not universally used.
+A 2010 study identifies specific steps to counter the effects of confirmation bias in certain phases of the software engineering lifecycle.
+A 2012 study takes a step back from focussing on cognitive biases and describes a framework for identifying "Performance Norms", criteria by which reasoning outcomes are judged correct or incorrect, so as to determine when cognitive bias mitigation is required, to guide identification of the biases that may be "in play" in a real-world situation, and subsequently to prescribe their mitigations.
 This study refers to a broad research program with the goal of moving toward a theory and practice of cognitive bias mitigation.

 Other

-Other initiatives aimed directly at a theory and practice of cognitive bias mitigation may exist within other disciplines under different labels than employed here.
+Other initiatives aimed directly at a theory and practice of cognitive bias mitigation may exist within other disciplines under different labels.